On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Introduction

 To prove this statement we make use of the (naive) topological Jacquet functor of locally analytic representations and more generally of an analogue of the Casselman-Jacquet functor $\cG^G_P:U \mapsto \varinjlim_k H^0(\fru_P^k,U')$ which behaves almost like a section for $\cF^G_P$.
-This topic is a continuation of the theory started in \cite{OSch, Br}.
+This topic is a continuation of the theory started by Schraen and the author respectively Breuil \cite{OSch, Br}.